 Computer Science students who wish to specialize in data-science-focused careers need to take courses that cover the core areas of data science including algorithms, machine learning, data visualization, data management, and societal implications of data science.
 To achieve this goal, the Allen School has a new transcriptable option in Data Science to be added to the Computer Science major; students who complete all of the required coursework will have the option listed on their transcript upon graduation.
 This specialization will ensure that computer science students interested in data-science-related careers get the broad and deep education they need and that they obtain a strong foundation in this fast-growing field.

 - CSE 446 Machine Learning (4)

 Data Science and Society Seminar:

 - SOC 225 Data & Society (either 3cr or 5cr version) (3-5)

 One additional course chosen from the following Data Science electives:

 - CSE 484 Computer Security (4)

 The main courses required to complete the Data Science option are already among the listed “CSE Core Courses” that Computer Science majors chose from to fulfill the degree requirements.
-The 1 credit Data Science and Society Seminar (CSE 491) counts as a CSE Senior Elective.
+The Data Science and Society Seminar (SOC 225), or approved substitution (contact CSE advising), counts as a CSE Senior Elective.
 The overall number of credits required for the Computer Science degree is the same.
 Students wanting to declare the Data Science option should come to drop-in advising to fill out paperwork.